top of page

 Fields of Specialization:

-civic engagement, civil society, digital media studies; communication and social change; global communication and digital culture; diversity, participatory cultures; performance and embodiment, digital media and learning; critical and cultural approaches to communication; qualitative, ethnographic and mixed-method research methods.
+cross cultural parenting, global media industries, civic engagement, civil society, digital media studies; communication and social change; global communication and digital culture; diversity, participatory cultures; performance and embodiment, digital media and learning; critical and cultural approaches to communication; qualitative, ethnographic and mixed-method research methods.

 bottom of page